-ACOP/Admin Plan and Lease Updates.
-OGC initiated the successful revision of the public housing lease, public housing Admissions and Continued Occupancy Policy (ACOP) and Housing Choice Voucher Administrative Plan (Admin Plan) and provided guidance to departments for enhanced compliance with policies, procedures, laws and regulations, including in the areas of procurement, PHA's utility allowance program, admissions and wait lists, and reasonable accommodations.
+ACOP/Admin Plan and Lease Updates

+OGC initiated the successful revision of the public housing lease, public housing Admissions and Continued Occupancy Policy (ACOP) and Housing Choice Voucher Administrative Plan (Admin Plan) and provided guidance to departments for enhanced compliance with policies, procedures, laws and regulations, including in the areas of procurement, PHA's utility allowance program, admissions and wait lists, continued occupancy and family unification for individuals impacted by the criminal justice system and reasonable accommodations.

+Litigation

-Litigation.
-Working together with Risk Management, Operations, and the Human Resources departments, OGC is proud to report that during FY 2021 claims filed against PHA continued to decrease, including personal injury lawsuits.
-PHA's litigation team also continues to perform lease enforcement activities at great cost savings to the agency.
+Working together with Risk Management, Operations, and the Human Resources departments, claims filed against PHA in FY 2022 continued to decrease, including personal injury lawsuits.
+PHA's litigation team worked to reduce lease enforcement activities during the pandemic and to increase rent payment without going to court by meeting with tenants at PHA developments to enter into repayment agreements

+Risk Management

-Risk Management.
-The Risk Management Division's loss control initiatives have continued to save PHA money and enhance the safety of PHA's employees and residents, by providing training in areas such as defensive driving, ladder safety, lifting, slips and falls, and fire safety.
+The Risk Management Division's loss control initiatives have continued to save PHA funds and enhance the safety of PHA's employees and residents, by providing training in areas such as defensive driving, ladder safety, lifting, slips and falls, and fire safety.
 The success of these efforts is demonstrated in part by the significant decline in PHA's incurred workers compensation claims cost.